Pamela454/Pamela-cli-app/README.md

 # UrgentCare

 CLI Urgent Care is a Command Line Interface application that returns current wait times at Carewell Urgent Care centers for towns in Massachusetts.
-Urgent care is usually needed quickly but no serious enough to require an emergency room visit.
+Urgent care is usually needed quickly but not serious enough to require an emergency room visit.
 This uses the Nokogiri and Watir gems to scrape information from the website.

 ## Installation